maths/moodle-qtype_stack/doc/en/Authoring/Question_blocks/Dynamic_blocks.md

 * There must be one repeat button for each repeat block id.
 * The button must be _outside_ the repeat block.

 The basic purpose of the interactive repeat is to allow question authors to create questions without specifying the precise number of inputs.
+Students can add another input/inputs as needed.

 * repeat blocks may contain some inputs.
+If so, the repeat block must also contain the corresponding validation tag.
 * repeat blocks may _not_ currently contain any other interactive blocks, including nested repeat blocks, JSXGraph, adapt etc. (This may change in future versions).
 This is established by the block method `is_interactive()`.
+TODO: implement this check.
 * repeat blocks may contain a special tag `repeat_id_X` where `X` is the id of the block.
+This tag acts as a counter for the block.
+Client-side JS replaces this tag with the numerical value of the counter (integer, starting at 1).
+This tag cannot be used inside castext (e.g. within CAS calculations), which is evaluated _before_ the page is served to the student.
+The purpose of this tag is simple enumeration of input boxes, not seeding of complex CAS calculations.
+TODO: implement this feature.

+When a student interacts with an input inside a repeat block, this is validated exactly as would be the case for the input as normal.
+The validation tag is then updated.

+When a student submits the page, their response becomes a _list_ of expressions.

+TODO: support the `ALLOWEMPTY` option.
+Inputs may go from `EMPTYANSWER` to `[EMPTYANSWER]`.

 ## JSXGraph block ##